atomaszewicz/Simpsons/RStudio/Analysis.md

 halloween<-subset(simp,spooky==TRUE)
 ```

 With our dataframe ready, let's dive in with our first question: Are the Treehouse of Horror episodes better than normal episodes?
-To study this, let's start by normalizing by season, i.e. look at if the average episodes IMDb score is higher than the season's average score.
+To study this, let's start by normalizing by season, i.e. we will see if the average episodes IMDb score is higher than that season's average score.

 ```R
 #Let's look at both the ratio and difference